truenas/middleware/docs/userguide/truenas_directoryservice.rst

 * :ref:`NT4` (for Windows networks older than Windows 2000)

-It also supports :ref:`Kerberos Realms` and :ref:`Kerberos Keytabs`.
+It also supports :ref:`Kerberos Realms`, :ref:`Kerberos Keytabs`, and the ability to add additional parameters to :ref:`Kerberos Settings`.

 This section summarizes each of these services and their available configurations within the TrueNAS® GUI.